Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics

-The rate constant $k_f$ measures the passive, linear leak of $y$ into $x$, and $k$ denotes the linear transport of cytosolic Ca$^{2+}$ into the extracellular medium. $V_4$ represents the maximum rate of stimulus-induced synthesis of InsP$_3$, $V_5$ represents the phosphorylation rate of InsP$_3$ by the 3-kinase. $k_5$ denotes the half-saturation constant, and $k_d$ corresponds to a threshold Ca$^{2+}$ level.
-The parameters $m, n$, and $p$ are the Hill coefficients related to cooperative processes.
-By adjusting the values of the rate constants and other parameters involved in the model~\eqref{eq:model}, the concentrations $x$, $y$, and $z$ exhibit various kinds of dynamics, including stable steady-state, simple periodic oscillation, complex oscillations such as bursting, period doubling, quasi-periodicity, and chaos~\cite{houart1999bursting}.
+The rate constant $k_f$ measures the passive, linear leak of $y$ into $x$, and $k$ signifies the linear transport of cytosolic Ca$^{2+}$ into the extracellular medium.
+Regarding $\frac{dz}{dt}$ in the ODEs~\eqref{eq:model}, it encompasses factors affecting the rate of change of InsP$_3$. $V_4$ denotes the maximum rate of stimulus-induced InsP$_3$ synthesis, and $V_5$ represents the phosphorylation rate of InsP$_3$ by the 3-kinase, an InsP$_3$ metabolising enzyme.
+The decrease of InsP$_3$ is driven by its hydrolysis by calcium-dependent 3-kinase. $k_5$ denotes the half-saturation constant.
+Stimulation of InsP$_3$ 3-kinase activity (through a Ca$^{2+}$/calmodulin complex) is represented by a Hill-form term with $k_d$ as the threshold level of Ca$^{2+}$.
+The term $-\epsilon Z$ accounts for the metabolism of InsP$_3$ by 5-phosphatase, independent of Ca$^{2+}$.
+Additionally, cooperative processes in Ca$^{2+}$ release from internal stores into the cytosol and phosphorylation of InsP$_3$ by 3-kinase are reflected in $V_3$ and $V_5$, incorporating Hill-coefficients $m$, $n$ and $p$.
+A value of $p>1$ indicates the presence of cooperativity in 3-kinase kinetics, while $p=1$ indicates its absence~\cite{houart1999bursting}.
+By adjusting the values of the rate constants and other parameters involved in the model~\eqref{eq:model}, concentrations $x$, $y$, and $z$ exhibit various kinds of dynamics, including steady-state, simple periodic oscillations, complex oscillations such as bursting, period doubling sequences, quasi-periodicity, and chaos~\cite{houart1999bursting}.